dataandsignal/libendpoint/README.md

 ## Examples

-Example UDP is availeble in /examples folder.
+Example UDP is availeble in /examples folder (file e_example_udp.c).
 Compile it with 'make examples' (or make examples-debug).

 Run example: